April Ashley: Gender transition

 After leaving the hospital, Ashley moved to London, at one point claiming to have shared a boarding house with then ship's steward John Prescott, later deputy prime minister of the United Kingdom.
-Having started cross-dressing, she moved to Paris in the late 1950s, began using the name Toni April, and joined the entertainer Coccinelle in the cast of the drag cabaret at the Caroussel Theatre.
+Having started cross-dressing and holidaying in France, she moved to Paris in the late 1950s, began using the name Toni April, and joined the entertainer Coccinelle in the cast of the drag cabaret at Le Carrousel de Paris.

-At the age of 25, having saved £3,000, Ashley had a seven-hour-long sex reassignment surgery on 12 May 1960, performed in Casablanca, Morocco, by Georges Burou.
-All her hair fell out, and she endured significant pain, but the operation was successful.
+At the age of 25, having saved £3,000, Ashley had a seven-hour-long experimental sex reassignment surgery on 12 May 1960, performed in Casablanca, Morocco, by Georges Burou.
+She had been told there was a 50/50 chance of surviving the operation, and when she woke from the surgery Burou greeted her by saying "Bonjour, Mademoiselle."
+All of her hair fell out, and she endured significant pain, but the operation was successful.

 Modelling career and public outing

-After returning to Britain, she began using the name April Ashley and became a successful fashion model, appearing in British Vogue, for which she was photographed by David Bailey, and winning a small role in the 1962 film The Road to Hong Kong, which starred Bing Crosby and Bob Hope.
+After returning to Britain, she began using the name April Ashley and was recognised for National Insurance taxes as a woman.
+She became a successful fashion model, appearing as lingerie model in British Vogue, for which she was photographed by David Bailey.
+She had a small role in the 1962 film The Road to Hong Kong, which starred Bing Crosby and Bob Hope.

-A friend sold her story to the media in 1961 and The Sunday People outed Ashley as a trans woman.
-She became a centre of attention and some scandal and her film credit was dropped.
+A friend sold her story to the media for £5 and on 19 November 1961 The Sunday People outed Ashley as a trans woman, under the headline "Her secret is out."
+She responded on 6 May 1962 by telling her story in an article called "My Strange Life" for The News of the World.

+Ashley became a centre of attention and scandal after her outing and her film credit was dropped.
+Her agency also cancelled her upcoming booked work.
+She told the Liverpool Echo about the impact of her outing on her career: